octopress/quote-tag/README.md

 ## Installation

+### Using Bundler

-Add this line to your application's Gemfile:
+Add this gem to your site's Gemfile in the `:jekyll_plugins` group:

+    group :jekyll_plugins do
       gem 'octopress-quote-tag'

-And then execute:
+    end

+Then install the gem with Bundler

     $ bundle

-Or install it yourself as:
+### Manual Installation

     $ gem install octopress-quote-tag

-Next add it to your gems list in Jekyll's `_config.yml`
+Then add the gem to your Jekyll configuration.

     gems:
-      - octopress-quote-tag
+      -octopress-quote-tag

 ## Usage